Dazed's ultimate guide to US creativity

 Today, for new artist day, we've turned the site over to our favourite independent galleries to tell us their favourite, freshest American visual artists.
 From Antoine Catala's ET portraits to Devin Kenny's rap happenings, dig in and take note.

-Over to LA for the next in our series of spotlights on America's next wave of artists, as LA Hammer Gallery recommends Devin Kkenny.
-The south-side Chicago born and raised artist-cum-musician-cum-rapper uses, in the words of Hammer Gallery "music, performance, video, writing, fashion design and almost any other means possible to explore and complicate ideas on contemporary culture."
+Over to LA for the next in our series of spotlights on America's next wave of artists, as LA Hammer Museum recommends Devin Kkenny.
+The south-side Chicago born and raised artist-cum-musician-cum-rapper uses, in the words of Hammer Museum "music, performance, video, writing, fashion design and almost any other means possible to explore and complicate ideas on contemporary culture."
 His works run the gambit from the studio visit film to the street rap video to the gallery drinks table, playing and poeticising digital culture, from captcha haikus to the heartwrenching performance of the Trayvon meme.
 He's a a really cool new voice, whose pop culture takedowns showcase a subversively political and philosophical hardline.
-He'll be bringing his show In The Cloud, On The Ground to the Hammer on the 5th August, but anyone outside of downtown Los Angeles can check him out on his networks.
+He'll be bringing his show In The Cloud, On The Ground to the Hammer on the 5th August, and the museum featured him in their Made in L.A.
+2014 exhibition, open until the 7th September, but anyone outside of downtown Los Angeles can check him out on his networks.

 When did you decide to become an artist?